Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

     >**Note:** If an entry with the necessary PowerShell parameters does not appear ("PowerShell.exe -file c2.ps1"), restarting the script (c2.ps1) on **WINServer** may help.

-1. In the following steps of this exercise, you will create a bookmark using Azure CLI (PowerShell mode) in stead of the Sentinel portal.
+1. In the following steps of this exercise, you will create a bookmark using Azure CLI (PowerShell mode) instead of the Sentinel portal.

 1. Go to the Azure portal and select the Cloud Shell icon in the top‑right corner.
 When prompted, select **PowerShell** as the shell environment.
 Select **No storage account required** and choose the only available subscription in the dropdown.
 Select **Apply** to continue.